mano-lis/symfony-certif-notes/Forms.md

 * Redirect a user after form submission is the best practice to prevent him from re-post datas
 * `submit()` method offers more control on the submitted data (i.e. making a PATCH request, by passing false as second argument.
 Otherwise the other fields not submitted will be set to null).
 [Details](https://symfony.com/doc/current/form/direct_submit.html)
+* When submitting a form via a "PATCH" request, you may want to update only a few submitted fields.
+To achieve this, you may pass an optional second boolean argument to submit().
+Passing false will remove any missing fields within the form object.
+Otherwise, the missing fields will be set to null.

 ### Form Validation